QuantEcon/lecture-python-programming.myst/lectures/numba.md

 This is a data type representing standard floating point numbers.

-We are importing it here because Numba needs a bit of extra help with types when it trys to deal with classes.
+We are importing it here because Numba needs a bit of extra help with types when it tries to deal with classes.

 Here's our code: